Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 If connection approval is enabled.
 Any messages sent before a connection is setup are silently ignored.

-### Connection Data
+### Connection data Security

 If Encryption is enabled, the connection handshake with the buffer will be encrypted AND authenticated.
 (AES-256 encryption and HMAC-SHA-256 authentication).

 :::note
 If the key exchange is not signed, a man in the middle attack can be done.
 If you plan on sending authentication tokens such as steam tickets.
-It's strongly suggested that you sign the handshake.
+It is strongly suggested that you sign the handshake.
 :::